Moderato Cantabile: Reception

 Moderato Cantabile was very popular, selling half a million copies.
 Critical response was sharply divided, but generally very positive.
 A survey of contemporary French critical response is given in the critical edition (Collection "double"), in the section "Moderato Cantabile et la presse française".
 It was the first winner of the short-lived Prix de Mai.

 Critics praised the innovative, austere, "formal", allusive style, a work of suggestive words and gestures.
 Conversely, the work is criticized as lacking plot, as being more an essay than a work of art, and of lacking context for its images – the symbolism only being apparent in the context of Duras's oeuvre.

 Erin Shevaugn Schlumpf suggests that the novel manifests "a feminine melancholy".

 Film adaptation

 The novel was filmed in 1960 by Peter Brook, and starred Jean-Paul Belmondo and Jeanne Moreau.
-The latter won the Best Actress Award at the Cannes Film Festival for her performance.
+Moreau won the Best Actress Award at the Cannes Film Festival for her performance.